1. Check the height

 5. Location is key

 Consider the placement of the toilet in relation to walls and barriers in the bathroom.
-If the right side of the toilet is against the bathroom wall, then the toilet will have to have the flush control on the left side and vice versa.
+With limited room, flush levers must function in a way where the user can easily flush the toilet based on the access point for the stall or room.
+If the right side of the toilet is against the bathroom wall or partition, then the toilet will have to have the flush control on the left side and vice versa.
 The flush control is required to be on the open side of the toilet.